digidem/kappa-osm/README.md

 ### osm.on('error', function (err) {})

-Event emitted when an error within kappa-core has occurred.
+Event emitted when an error within kappa-osm has occurred.
 This is very important to listen on, lest things suddenly seem to break and it's not immediately clear why.

 ## Architecture